 As soon as the conversion is completed, connect your Innotab to a PC and open it as a drive in My Computer and then drag movie files into the Movie folder within the LLN folder.
 Don’t try to use Vtech Centre to upload new files since it may not accept the videos.

 Nabi is a $190 7-inch tablet from Fuhu.
 Based on Android OS, it has a wide variety of kid-friendly apps and can be successfully used by adults as well.
 Nabi 1 wasn’t so popular as its successor which almost exploded the market in 2012.
 Nabi 1 was discontinued and Fuhu is no longer going to have updates to its software.

 Since Nabi works on Android OS, you don’t need to create a custom preset to convert a video or DVD for it.
 You may use a ready one.
-Just add a video into Freemake Video Converter, click “to Android”, choose the preset “1024 x 600″ and click “Convert”.
-Find here the detailed guide “How to convert video to Android“.
+Just add a video into Freemake Video Converter, click to Android, choose the preset 1024 x 600 and click Convert.
+Find the software here; it’s free.